From inventing laser lights to being a boxing champ, The Locker profiles three inspirational women who are blazing a serious trail.

 “Someone once said to me: ‘You’re good, for a girl’, and my response was, ‘I’m not striving to be good for a girl, I’m striving to be good full stop’.”

-Janay is now going through the selection process to train to be an Army Officer at the Royal Military Academy Sandhurst.
+Janay has trained to be an Army Officer at the Royal Military Academy Sandhurst.

 Emily doesn’t class herself as an entrepreneur.
 Yet through Blaze, the company she founded in 2012, she has established herself as one of the most prominent inventors and CEOs in the country.